HoudiniGraphql/houdini/README.md

 ### Sapper

+You'll need to add the preprocessor to both your client and your server configuration.
 With that in place, the only thing left to configure your Sapper application is to connect your client and server to the generate network layer:

 ```typescript
 // in both src/client.js and src/server.js